-Consistent access to nutritious food is a necessary part of being a successful, healthy student.
-Should you experience an unanticipated hardship, we can help connect you to groceries.
+Consistent access to food is a necessary part of being a successful, healthy student.
+Should you experience an unanticipated hardship or emergency, we can help connect you to groceries.

 Food Bank of WNY provides support to the community at a variety of locations in Cattaraugus, Chautauqua, Erie and Niagara Counties.

 The article below gives a concise overview of eating healthy on a budget.
 Topics covered include: meal planning within your budget, recipes, food myths, and links to additional resources.
 Credit: moneygeek.com

 Unanticipated circumstances can prevent students from continuing their education and achieving academic success.
 UB has two unique resources to connect students to emergency funding.

 Phone: (716) 829-5800

 You work hard to earn scholarships and the scholarship portal makes it easy to find them.
 A general application opens in early October and remains open through the spring semester.
 Once you complete it, you can return regularly to view new opportunities the system has matched with your academic record and responses.

 How do you find the right job or internship?
 Whether you’re looking for full-time or part-time opportunities, on-campus or off-campus, you can count on Career Services for advice and connections throughout your search.